hush1a/hush1a/README.md

 ## Hi there 👋
-This account currently is used only for uni purposes.
+This account currently is used for uni purposes, and a project dump.

 <!--
 **bayuugm/bayuugm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.